cypress-io/cypress-documentation/source/guides/guides/command-line.md

 ## `cypress run`

-Runs Cypress to completion.
+Runs Cypress tests to completion.
 By default will run all tests headlessly in the `Electron` browser.

-### Run tests

 ```shell
 cypress run [options]